With 37% of the nation’s medtech companies, New South Wales is at the forefront of Australia’s world-renowned medtech industry.

 - the Biologics Innovation Facility, an unmatched GMP bioprocessing training and production facility at the University of Technology Sydney.

-On top of this, a proposed A$25 million viral vector manufacturing facility will be one of the few sites in the world to combine a complete drug development pipeline with a strong translational research program.
+Additionally, a proposed A$25 million viral vector manufacturing facility will be one of the few sites in the world to combine a complete drug development pipeline with a strong translational research program.

 Incentives, grants and support